teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 The pipeline is **fully automated** and executes on a **weekly** basis.
 Any research community can apply the pipeline to create a table specific to their community.

-The aim is this tutorial is to create such table for a community.
+The aim of this tutorial is to create such table for a community.

 > <agenda-title></agenda-title>
 >